 Client Labels

-It is possible to manipulate the labels via the search screen.
-Simply select the hosts in the GUI and then click the “add labels” button.
+To add labels, select the hosts in the GUI and then click the “add labels” () button.

 Adding labels

-Although it is possible to manipulate labels via the GUI, It is usually easier to use VQL queries to add or remove labels via the label() plugin.
+Although it is possible to manipulate labels manually in the GUI, it is usually easier to use VQL queries to add or remove labels via the label() plugin, especially when you need to apply label changes to many clients.

 For example, let’s say we wanted to label all machines with the local user of mike.
 I would follow the following steps: